About the Village

 - Village management and operational expenses

-3. Additional Services – as your needs change, you may decide you wish to get more assistance and take up the offer of village-provided services delivered to your villa e.g. assistance with housekeeping, laundry, general living or meals.
-There will be a charge for these sorts of services – at the time, this can be discussed further with our Village Manager.
+3. Additional Services – as your needs change, you may wish to get more assistance and take up the offer of village-provided services delivered to your villa e.g. assistance with housekeeping, laundry, general living or meals.
+There will be a charge for these sorts of services.
+This can be discussed further with our Village Manager.

 The only other costs you will have will be your normal personal living expenses e.g. food, power, gas, phone and internet, TV/Sky provider, and contents insurance.
 In our experience, many of these costs are lower than when you live in your own home e.g. power costs are lower as your home is new and very well insulated, and petrol costs are often lower as our residents enjoy more of the activities within the village.

 The weekly will fee be fixed for the duration of time you spend in your villa or apartment (unless you choose to pay for additional services such as care or housekeeping).
-Each year the weekly fee will be set for residents who move in during that year.
-Residents of early stages will have a lower weekly fee than those who move into the village later on.
+Each year the weekly fee will be set for new residents who move in during that year.
+Residents of early stages will have a lower weekly fee than those who move into the village later.
+The Sales Manager can advise the current weekly fee.

 When you leave the village, there are no hidden costs or additional “extras” that will surprise you.
 The exit payment is a percentage of your original purchase price, calculated on a monthly basis at 5% per year for 5 years, to a maximum of 25%.